LonamiWebs/Telethon/readthedocs/extra/troubleshooting/enable-logging.rst

 Enabling Logging
 ================

-Telethon makes use of the `logging`__ module, and you can enable it as follows:
+Garry makes use of the `logging`__ module, and you can enable it as follows:

 .. code:: python